-Adaptive learning: everything your business needs to know
+Everything your business needs to know about adaptive learning

 Three years ago, my now-husband and I became the proud paw-rents of 2 French bulldog puppies.
 As any dog parent knows, training can be interesting, to say the least.
 But training two stubborn bulldogs?
 Some nights I still wake up in a cold sweat.